 But what about the gaping hole being left in the middle?
 Is that where the optimal protein intake for keto lies?
 Not necessarily.

-Eating small amounts of protein is not the best approach to your keto diet, and neither is eating a ton of protein.
+Make no mistake, eating small amounts of protein is not the best approach to your keto diet, and neither is eating a ton of protein.
 But the best protein intake for keto requires a further understanding of how this particular class of macronutrients works in the body.

 With this in mind, let’s take a deep dive!